 - Have you released your TOEFL test scores (if required)?

-- Have you checked your ORPAS Verification Report for GPA accuracy and to ensure your references and transcripts have been received by ORPAS?
+- Have you checked your ORPAS Verification Report (available via your online ORPAS application) for GPA accuracy and to ensure your references and transcripts have been received by ORPAS?

 - Have you checked your email (including your junk folder) for an invitation to the CAP, which will be sent by April 1?